irfanhakim-as/homelab-wiki/topics/yay.md

     cd ~/.yay-bin
     ```

-4. Build and install the package:
+4. As a service (non-root) user, build and install the package:

     ```sh
     makepkg -si